 Step 2: Communications and how to respond

-In a change to the previous annual canvass, some households will need to respond and some will not, it will be clearly stated on the communication that is sent to you.
+Depending on the data matching process, some households will need to respond and some will not.
+This will be clearly stated on the communication that is sent to you.

 When you receive a communication from us, please read the instructions carefully and respond where this is required.